MicrosoftDocs/windows-itpro-docs/windows/manage/manage-privacy-for-windows-10-in-your-company.md

-Some of the network connections discussed in this article can be managed in Windows 10 Mobile, Windows 10 Mobile Enterprise, and Windows 10, Version 1507.
+Some of the network connections discussed in this article can be managed in Windows 10 Mobile, Windows 10 Mobile Enterprise, and the July release of Windows 10.
 However, you must use Windows 10 Enterprise, Version 1511 or Windows 10 Education, Version 1511 to manage them all.

 In Windows 10 Enterprise, Version 1511 or Windows 10 Education, Version 1511, you can configure telemetry at the Security level, turn off Windows Defender telemetry and MSRT reporting, and turn off all other connections to Microsoft services as described in this article to prevent Windows from sending any data to Microsoft.
 We strongly recommend against this, as this data helps us deliver a secure, reliable, and more delightful personalized experience.